EleanorKedem/QUBO/README.md

 - ClassicSA.py: Implements a classical Simulated Annealing algorithm for solving QUBO problems.
 Simulated Annealing is a probabilistic technique for approximating the global optimum of a given function.

 - Lqa.py: Implementations of a Local Quantum Annealing approach.
 Adjustments and modification of code by https://doi.org/10.1103/PhysRevApplied.18.03401

-- QML.py: Implements Quantum Machine Learning techniques or QUBO-related quantum-inspired methods.
+- QML.py: Implements Quantum Machine Learning techniques.

 ## Prerequisites